1587/speaking-exam/00-part5.md

 ```
 if the government pay the cost of university courses for all students,
 the quality of the country's education will be improved.
 I have some reasons below:

 first: students will have more money to buy learning equipment,
-such as ipads, computers and smartphones That makes them study efficiently.
+such as ipads, computers and smartphones that makes them study efficiently.

 second: students don't nedd to spend much time on part-time job.
 so that they can focus on their study,

 third: It gives everyone a chance to go to the college,
-The more people go to the college,
-the stronger the country will be.
+The more people go to the college, the stronger the country will be.

 That's all.
 ```